fandykun/KP-Input-Kinerja/documentation/api/konferensi/pk/get.md

 ### Or

-**Condition** : If Konferensi exists but Authorized User does not have required permissions.
+**Condition** : If Konferensi exists but Anonymous User does not have required permissions.

 **Code** : `403 FORBIDDEN`